The Lamb’s Victory: Spectacle or Repair?

 Is the Gospel the victorious grace in Christ on the cross, who supplicates forgiveness where revenge might be expected—thereby opening the way of justice?

-Or is it the PSA claim that Christ bears God’s wrath on the cross so we need not—thereby relieving us of ethical repair and putting the full weight of justice onto the very moment of death on the cross so that no more work for obligatory justice or accountability looms in history--that Christians might sit and watch the drama of good and evil without commitment, only secure in a final victory and pardon?
+Or is it the Punitive Substitutionary Atonement (PSA) doctrinal claim that Christ bears God’s wrath on the cross so we need not—thereby relieving us of ethical repair and putting the full weight of justice onto the very moment of death on the cross so that no more work for obligatory justice or accountability looms in history--that Christians might sit and watch the drama of good and evil without commitment, only seeming secure in a final victory and pardon?

 Only one path leads to resurrection.
 And only one message to sanctification: The Lamb’s victory is not the suspension of judgment--transacted and rerouting God to another substrate "in heaven" where a prior violence ruled-- but judgment's transvaluation into responsibility and repair, committed to the Creational substrate.